Handle man pages search pathΒΆ

 $ manpath manpath: warning: $MANPATH set, ignoring /etc/man_db.conf /path/to/foo-1.0/man $ man --where ls No manual entry for ls $ module append-path MANPATH : $ man --where ls /usr/share/man/man1/ls.1.gz

-this environment variable with a single colon (:
+this environment variable with a single colon (:) during Modules startup.

-To do this, add the following line to the initrc
+To do this on Modules 5.7 or any newer version, add the following line to the

 append-path MANPATH :